The Vietnam War

 1972

-Nixon visits Peking in a change of Pacific strategy.
+21st President Nixon visits Peking and meets with Mao Zedong.
 North Vietnam fears a deal to their disadvantage.

-2nd Squadron 11th Armoured Cavalry Regiment departs Vietnam.
+6th 2nd Squadron 11th Armored Cavalry Regiment departs Vietnam

-Nixon orders North Vietnam’s ports and rivers to be mined to cut their supply line
+8th Nixon orders the mining of North Vietnam’s ports and rivers in order to cut off the Communist's supply line

 June